luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/linux/about-disks-and-vhds.md

 ---
-title: Sobre não geridos (os blobs de páginas) e geridas armazenamento de discos para as VMs de Linux do Microsoft Azure | Microsoft Docs
+title: About unmanaged (page blobs) and managed disks storage for Microsoft Azure Linux VMs | Microsoft Docs
-description: Saiba mais sobre as noções básicas de não geridos (os blobs de páginas) e geridos de armazenamento de discos para computadores virtuais Linux no Azure.
+description: Learn about the basics of unmanaged (page blobs) and managed disks storage for Linux virtual machines in Azure.
 services: virtual-machines
 author: roygara
 manager: jeconnoc